meowpow-png/ai-gpt-frame/.github/ISSUE_TEMPLATE/feature-request.md

 ---
-name: Feature Request
+name: "Feature Request"
-about: Add new or expand existing feature
+about: "Propose a new feature or enhancement"
-title: "[Feature]: "
+title: "[Feature]: <Brief description>"
-labels: feature
+labels: ["feature"]
-assignees: ''
+assignees: []
 ---

 # Feature Request